 “I know I’d beat Floyd if we rematched and when we rematch… It was supposed to be me boxing, then we’ll do a mixed martial arts bout.
 That’s what was said, and it came out of his mouth as well.
 It was not written, but it was a verbal agreement.”

 The reality is that Mayweather is more inclined, considering he’s now out of retirement and having publicly stated he’ll fight in 2020, to take on a less risky opponent which makes McGregor a good fit.
-One thing Conor McGregor is better at than MMA is salesmanship.
+One thing Conor McGregor is better at than MMA is salesmanship (although had he not been a great fighter his ability to close the sale would be severely constrained).
 No one can deny his skill of selling himself to a disbelieving public and more often than not proving his naysayers wrong.
-McGregor seems humbled and wiser.
+McGregor seems humbled and wiser these days.
 Catch the video below.
 Good interview beginning to end.

 “2020 – The year of perfect vision.”